-From the 1940s to the 1990s, thousands of LGBT workers in the Canadian Military and Civil Service were targeted, investigated and had their careers and lives ruined by the LGBT Purge.
+Beginning in the 1950s, thousands of LGBT workers in the Canadian Military and Civil Service were targeted, investigated and had their careers and lives ruined by the LGBT Purge.

 Canada has a sordid history of what can be termed as state sponsored homophobia, bi-phobia and transphobia.
 For decades there was a policy aimed at oppressing and consequently criminalizing same-sex conduct through “heteronormalization.”
 Heterosexual relationships were depicted by society at large as being ‘normal’.
 Conversely, same sex relationships were often suppressed and depicted as savage or abnormal sexuality through state backed churches and the criminal law.

 The LGBT community has historically been the subject of prosecution and discrimination in the Canadian Armed Forces, RCMP and Federal Public Service.
 The campaign to identify and purge LGBT Federal Public Servants on the basis of their sexual orientation, gender identity, or gender expression in the Federal Public Service and military began in the 1950’s and continued for decades.

 Michelle Douglas, a lesbian army officer, challenged the LGBT purge.
 It was not until the settlement in her case against the Department of National Defence in 1992 that the express policy of institutional discrimination officially came to an end.
 Prime Ministers like Brian Mulroney condemned national security campaigns against the LGBT community in Parliament.
 However, there has never been an apology and there has never been any redress for the terrible historical wrong done to thousands of Canadians, victimized solely because of their sexual orientation, gender identity or gender expression.

 “The State Has No Place in the Bedrooms of the Nation”